|

 inauguration; the Times Union Center; support of gun shooting

-range; the mayor’s office; phantom jobs; proposed Rotterdam
+range; the mayors office; phantom jobs; proposed Rotterdam

 Park; raises for politicians; Washington Park; state Legislature